 On the server side, the following settings are changed from MySQL 8.0.28:

-For asynchronous replication, replicas cannot set the protocol for connections to the source server to TLSv1 or TLSv1.1 (the
+For asynchronous replication, replicas can no longer set the protocol for connections to the source server (

 CHARACTER SET latin1and